On the Waring Rank of Binary Forms: Introduction

 It has been known for a long time that $L_\mathbb{C}(f) \leq deg(f).$ This still holds when the underlying field varies, that is, $f \in K[x,y]$ implies $L_K(f) \leq deg(f)$ for any $K \subseteq \mathbb{C}$ \cite[Theorem 4.10]{Re1}.
 The relation between the number of real roots and the real Waring rank of binary forms has also received substantial attention.
 Extending the work of Sylvester, Reznick showed that if $f(x,y)$ is a binary form of degree $d$, not a $d$-th power, with $\tau$ real roots (counting multiplicities), then $L_\mathbb{R}(f) \geq \tau$ \cite[Theorem 3.2]{Re1}; if $f$ is hyperbolic, that is $\tau=d,$ then $L_\mathbb{R}(f)=d$ \cite[Corollary 4.11]{Re1}.
 The converse was conjectured and proved for $d \leq 4$ in \cite{Re1}.
 Causa and Re \cite{CR} and Comon and Ottaviani \cite{CO} showed that the conjecture holds for any square-free binary form, and recently Blekherman and Sinn \cite{BS} proved that the conjecture is true for any binary form.
 Reznick presented a classification of binary forms of Waring rank 1 and 2 \cite{Re1}.

-In this paper, we provide a lower bound for the Waring rank of binary forms based on their factorization over $\mathbb{C}$ (Theorem 3.1).
-This result also improves the above-mentioned lower bound for the real Waring rank of binary forms (Corollary 3.4).
-Additionally, we also give the complete classification of binary forms of Waring rank 3 and provide supporting examples.
+In this paper, we provide a lower bound for the Waring rank of binary forms based on their factorization over $\mathbb{C}$ (Theorem \ref{complex_bound}).
+This result also improves the above-mentioned lower bound for the real Waring rank of binary forms (Corollary \ref{real_bound}).
+Additionally, we give the classification of binary forms with unique minimal representation (Theorem \ref{classification}) and provide supporting examples Section \ref{5}.

 We now outline the remainder of the paper.